How Much Does SR-22 Insurance Cost?

 How to Get Cheap SR-22 Insurance Quotes

-Finding Cheap SR-22 insurance with Insurance Navy makes the process easy!
 Getting car insurance after an SR-22 requirement can be challenging since car insurance rates are high for three to five years after a major traffic violation.
-However, there are ways to cut insurance costs and find the best rates during and after the SR-22 period.

 Compare Multiple Insurance Quotes

-One of the best ways to lower SR-22 insurance costs is to shop around and compare car insurance quotes from multiple insurance providers.
-Insurance companies assess risk differently, so the cost of the same violation can vary significantly from one company to another.
 For example, one auto insurance company may increase rates moderately for a DUI, while another may charge more.
 You can find the company that offers the best rate for your situation by getting multiple insurance quotes.

-When getting a car insurance quote, make sure the insurance company offers SR-22 filings and ask about any discounts.
-Some insurance providers offer lower rates for bundling multiple policies, having a clean driving record after the SR-22 period, or by taking a defensive driving course.
+Some insurance companies offer lower rates for bundling multiple policies, having a clean driving record after the SR-22, or after taking a defensive driving course.

 Follow State Minimum Insurance Requirements

-The DMV or court imposing your SR-22 requirement will tell you the minimum auto insurance coverage you must have.
-This lets you compare policies that meet your legal requirements while staying within your budget.
-If you live in a state with lower auto insurance costs, you may even be able to afford coverage above the minimum limits for extra financial protection.
+The DMV or court who mandated your SR-22 requirement will tell you the minimum auto insurance coverage you must have.
+This way, you can compare multiple policies that meet the state legal requirements and also fits your budget.

 Maintain a Clean Driving Record